Riflemen of Saipan 1944

 By 1944, the separate Weapons Company had disappeared and each Rifle Company now had its own machine gun platoon, officially armed with six M1917 light machine guns and six more M1919 heavy machine guns held “in storage.”
 Being Marines, most platoons simply halved the machine gun crews and put all 12 weapons into operation.
 That made for a unit of limited mobility with massive firepower and the ammunition usage to go with it.

-In the early printings of Panzer Grenadier: Saipan 1944, we gave the Marine Rifle platoon an enormous direct fire rating of 10, making it the most powerful infantry unit in the game series (the Soviets have some AK-armed infantry in Hammer & Sickle with the same firepower rating, but they have a shorter range).
-That’s probably a little too much, and later printings pull that back to a mere 8: still the most powerful infantry unit in the World War II period, but not quite as impossible for the Japanese to overcome in assault combat (now they’re “only” outgunned by 2:1, which seems more reasonable).
+In the very earliest printings of Panzer Grenadier: Saipan 1944, we gave the Marine Rifle platoon an enormous direct fire rating of 10, making it the most powerful infantry unit in the game series (the Soviets have some AK-armed infantry in Hammer & Sickle with the same firepower rating, but they have a shorter range).
+That’s probably a little too much, and later printings pulled that back to a mere 8: still the most powerful infantry unit in the World War II period, but not quite as impossible for the Japanese to overcome in assault combat (now they’re “only” outgunned by 2:1, which seems more reasonable).

 Unit ratings in Panzer Grenadier reflect more than just rifle counting, though rifle counting’s pretty important since other factors can be represented through morale and the mix of leaders provided.
 The 1944 Marine Rifle platoon is an outstanding organization, and the piece’s rating reflects that as well as the relatively huge number of automatic weapons.